-Fig. 22.
-Electron density modulation amplitude versus discharge current in Argon at p = 1 torr.
+Figure 22.
+Electron density modulation amplitude versus discharge current in Argon at p = 1 Torr.

-to large electron densities and the resulting saturation of the ionization rate with electron density.
-The discharge parameters are strongly modulated at currents between several 10 mAs and several amperes, as seen in Fig. 22.
+Figure 22 shows the results of a scan over the discharge current for these conditions: the density modulation amplitude is shown as a function of discharge current.
+One can see in Figure 22 that at low currents, the discharge is striation-free due to low electron density values (and high electric fields) and the absence of nonlinearity of the ionization rate with electron density.
+The discharge is striation-free at high currents as well due to large electron densities and the resulting saturation of the ionization rate with electron density.
+The discharge parameters are strongly modulated at currents between several 10 mA's and several A's, as seen in Figure 22.
 These results are in agreement with experimental observations near the Pupp limit.

 No self-consistent simulation of kinetic striations observed at low currents has been reported so far.
-Electron kinetics in spatially uniform and spatially periodic striation-like fields have been extensively studied by Golubovskii and Winkler groups (see [11], [84], and the references therein).
-The numerical experiments confirmed the resonance character of electron interaction with spatially periodic fields predicted by analytical models [85]-[87] and previously simulated by Shveigert [88].
-Recently, a new resonance has been uncovered for large modulation of the field and attributed to R striations observed in experiments (see [84]).
+Electron kinetics in spatially uniform and spatially periodic striation-like fields have been extensively studied by Golubovskii and Winkler groups (see Refs84, 11 and references therein).
+The numerical experiments confirmed the resonance character of electron interaction with spatially periodic fields predicted by analytical models 85, 86, 87 and previously simulated by Shveigert 88.
+Recently, a new resonance has been uncovered for large modulation of the field and attributed to R striations observed in experiments (see Ref.
+84).